-Overall, the number of disclosures continued its upward trend from 2018, but the number of disclosures reported per institution has remained relatively flat for the past few years.
-One of the bellwethers of the Licensing Survey has been the rate of disclosures per staff (full-time equivalents or FTEs) and per research funding (\$10 million in research expenditures).
-These benchmarks have held steady at about ten disclosures per FTE and three per \$10 million in research expenditures for the past five years.
+Overall, the number of disclosures continued their upward trend from 2018, but the number of disclosures reported per institution has remained relatively flat for the past few years.
+One of the bellwethers of the Licensing Survey has been the rate of disclosures per staff (full-time equivalents or FTEs) and per research funding (\$10M in Research Expenditures).
+These benchmarks have held steady at about 10 disclosures per FTE and 3 per \$10M in Research Expenditures for the past five years.
 While overall disclosures have steadily increased since AUTM began tracking the data, more research may be required to identify specific challenges to increasing the rate of disclosures.

-- Overall disclosures grew to 27,112, a modest 3.4% increase from 2018 - Over the past five years, disclosures have risen 7.1%.
+- Overall disclosures grew to 27,112, a modest 3.4% increase from 2018. - Over the past five years, disclosures have risen 7.1%.